KOR-Financial/kopper/README.md

 # Kopper
-A library for abstracting and evolving wire formats
+Kopper is an example project for demonstrating various use cases around abstracting and evolving wire formats

+## Disclaimer
+Kopper is not necessarily production-ready code.
+It lays out ways to implement conceptual patterns around schema evolution.
+Kopper is open to community contributions and interactions, and can over time become hardened enough to qualify for production use cases.

 ## Why